Penny Coomes: 2017–18 season

 Coomes and Buckland started their 2017–18 season at the 2017 CS Nebelhorn Trophy, where they won the gold medal, set new personal bests in all segments and qualified an Olympic spot for Great Britain in ice dance at the 2018 games.
 They were assigned to the 2017 NHK Trophy in November due to a withdrawal from the competition where they placed 5th in the short dance and 9th in the free dance, finishing in 7th overall.

 Coomes and Buckland started in the 2018 Winter Olympics in Pyeongchang, South Korea, their third appearance at the Winter Olympics.
 On 19 February 2018, they finished in 10th place and received a scored of 68.36 for their short ice dance.
 On 20 February 2018, they finished in 10th place and received a scored of 101.96 in their free ice dance, and overall finished in 11th place with a 170.32 final score.

 In 2018, it was announced that Coomes and Buckland, would not be attending the 2018 World Figure Skating Championships, in order to give Coomes the opportunity to fully rehabilitate her knee.

 In 2018, Coomes and Buckland worked as stunt doubles and consultants on television drama Torvill and Dean, based on the true story of Jayne Torvill and Christopher Dean.
 It was broadcast on UK television on 25 December 2018.

+Coaching career

+Following Coomes and Buckland's retirement from competitive ice dance, the pair settled in New Jersey, United States and began coaching at the arena, where their former coach, Evgeni Platov, used to train them.
+As of 2024, they are primarily based Aston, Pennsylvania.

+Their students have included Phebe Bekker/James Hernandez and Natalia Pallu-Neves/Jayin Panesar.